 Through a generous gift from a donor, the School of Social Work established the Scholars in Aging Program in 2022.
 This stipend-based internship program prepares Master of Social Work (MSW) students with specialized classroom and field training to serve the growing number of adults aged 65 and older within diverse communities and institutional settings.

 The program will accept a cohort of eight students who have a strong interest in working with adults aged 65 and older.
 Priority consideration will be given to MSW advanced-year students who have chosen the Individuals, Groups and Families concentration; available spaces will be filled on a first-come, first-served basis.

 DCF Child Welfare Stipend Program

 The UConn School of Social Work has a longstanding partnership with the Connecticut State Department of Children and Families to increase a more diverse, professionally trained, master’s level public child welfare workforce.
 The development of this program is influenced by the NCWWI CT Partnership for Child Welfare Excellence from 2014.
 The selection process is competitive with up to five positions for students who are non-DCF employees and will work at CT DCF upon graduation.
-The program is open to eligible students with an emphasis on recruiting African American and Latino men; and bilingual students, Spanish Speaking preferred.
+The program is open to eligible students, Spanish speakers preferred.
 Interested students are highly encouraged to attend the information session during the spring semester prior to the start of the academic year.

 For Agencies & Field Instructors